Ukraine tells critics of slow counteroffensive to 'shut up'

 After months of fighting their way through heavy minefields, Ukraine's forces have finally reached the main Russian defensive lines in recent days, south of the village of Robotyne which they captured last week in Western Zaporizhzhia region.

-They are now advancing in an area between the nearby villages of Novopokropivka and Verbove, looking for a way around the anti-tank ditches and rows of concrete pyramids known as dragon's teeth that form Russia's main fortifications visible from space.
+They are now advancing between the nearby villages of Novopokropivka and Verbove, looking for a way around the anti-tank ditches and rows of concrete pyramids known as dragon's teeth that form Russia's main fortifications visible from space.

-A breakthrough there would provide the first test of Russia's deeper defences, which Ukraine hopes will be more vulnerable and less heavily mined than the areas its troops have traversed so far.
+A breakthrough would provide the first test of Russia's deeper defences, which Ukraine hopes will be more vulnerable and less heavily mined than areas its troops have traversed so far.

-A Ukrainian commander in the area told Reuters last week that his men had already breached the most difficult line, reaching areas that were less heavily defended, and now expected to advance more quickly.
+A Ukrainian commander in the area told Reuters last week that his men had breached the most difficult line, reaching less heavily defended areas, and now expected to advance more quickly.
 Reuters could not independently verify this.

 DRONE ATTACKS WITHIN RUSSIA

+Ukraine has also stepped up drone attacks on targets deep within Russia and in Russian-controlled territory in Ukraine.

+Russia's Defence Ministry said it had destroyed a new Ukrainian drone over the Bryansk region in southern Russia.

-Ukraine has also stepped up attacks using drones on targets deep within Russia itself and in Russian-controlled territory in Ukraine.
-Russia reported overnight drone attacks in neighbouring Bryansk region late on Wednesday, and said it had shot down a missile fired on occupied Crimea.
+It had earlier reported overnight drone attacks in Bryansk and said it had shot down a missile fired on Crimea, occupied and annexed by Russia in 2014.

 The previous night, Moscow reported attempted Ukrainian drone strikes in six Russian regions, including one that caused a huge fire at a military air base in Pskov in northern Russia, damaging several giant military transport planes on the tarmac.

-"Successful use of our long-range weapons: the target was hit 700 kilometres away!" he said in an online post.
+"The results of our weaponry -- new Ukrainian weaponry -- 700 km away," he said in his nightly video address.
+"And the task is to do more."

-Ukraine's Western allies generally forbid Kyiv from using weapons they supply to attack Russian territory, but say Ukraine has a right to carry out such attacks on military targets with its own weapons.
+Ukraine's Western allies generally forbid Kyiv from using weapons they supply to attack Russian territory, but say Ukraine has a right to attacks military targets with its own weapons.

 Russia is also facing the aftermath of a mutiny two months ago by Wagner, a private army that had formed the main attack force of its own winter offensive earlier this year.
 Wagner's leader Yevgeny Prigozhin and his main lieutenants were killed in an air crash last week.